QuarkNerd/blog/ceberhardt/_posts/2015-06-01-yahoo-finance-chart.md

 ##Adding gridlines and line

 Where other charting libraries might represent line, point and area as a single series type, d3fc prefers a 'micro component' approach where each are separate.
-For this chart an area and line component are required:
+For this chart an area and line series are required:

 {% highlight js %}
 var area = fc.series.area()